 Interest rate risk, also known as market risk, is the risk that a security's value or price will decline as interest rates rise in the general market.
 Weighted average maturity (WAM) and duration are interest-rate risk measures that are commonly used in the investment industry.
 WAM measures the portfolio's "average life".
 Duration provides an approximate percentage change in the value of a security or portfolio for a given change in interest rates.
-12 Some local agencies have inquired whether they should include this information in their report.
+Some local agencies have inquired whether they should include this information in their report.

 Existing statutes do not require local agencies to report an interest rate risk measure in their portfolios.
-It only requires the State of California to compute the WAM for all investments in its pool.
+Section 16480.7 requires the State Treasurer to submit a quarterly report to the Pooled Money Investment Board that includes the weighted average maturity of the investments within the treasury.

 Local agencies should consider including the WAM or duration (e.g. modified and/or effective duration) in the report.
-13 Duration is the preferred method as it takes into account the present value of the portfolio and considers all of the cash flow receipts not just the last cash flow as in WAM.
+Duration is the preferred method as it takes into account the present value of the portfolio and considers all of the cash flow receipts not just the last cash flow as in WAM.
 However, it generally requires the proper software (or access to a source for that information) that can perform the calculation and, thus, its usefulness compared to WAM would be dependent upon the needs and resources of the local agency.

-12 For further information regarding duration, please see CDIAC's publications "California Public Fund Investment Primer" and "Duration Basics", which can be found at www.treasurer.ca.gov/cdiac.
+&lt;sup>12 For further information regarding duration, please see CDIAC's publications "California Public Fund Investment Primer" and "Duration Basics", which can be found at www.treasurer.ca.gov/cdiac.

-13 Modified duration measures the percentage change in a security's price for each percentage change in interest rates.
+&lt;sup>13 Modified duration measures the percentage change in a security's price for each percentage change in interest rates.
 Effective duration further refines modified duration using an iterative estimation process and is typically used when securities have a call option feature.